Five favourites – plants for pots

-Frances Tophill shares her five favourite plants for pots
+Horticulturalist and television presenter Frances Tophill shares her five favourite plants to grow in pots.

 Growing plants in pots opens up a world of opportunity.
 The right plant, right place rules that usually affect our everyday gardening decisions go out of the window.
 You can choose your own soil type, aspect, nutrient level and even temperature.
 Growing in pots gives you flexibility that the ground can’t offer.